tpell114/Option_Arbitrage_Finder/projectSpecification.md

 Key components of an option:
 - **Type**: Call (right to buy) or Put (right to sell)
 - **Strike Price**: The price at which the option holder can exercise their right
-- **Premium**: The price paid to acquire the option (ask) or received when selling it (bid)
+- **Premium**: The price paid to acquire the option (debit) or received when selling it (credit).
 - **Position**: Long (bought the option) or Short (sold the option)

 ### 2.2 Arbitrage Opportunities

-An arbitrage opportunity exists when a trader can establish a position that:
+An arbitrage opportunity exists when a trader can establish a position that guarantees a positive payoff at all possible future prices of the underlying asset.
-1. Generates an immediate net credit (money received upfront)
-2. Guarantees a non-negative payoff at all possible future prices of the underlying asset

 This tool focuses on finding such opportunities within an options chain (a set of options for the same underlying asset with various strike prices).